JW Marriott Essex House: History

+Marriott Essex House

 In 1932, the hotel was taken from its bankrupt owner, Abraham E. Lefcourt, by the U.S. government's Reconstruction Finance Corporation.
 That same year, the hotel erected its iconic six-story sign on the roof.
 In 1946, the RFC sold the hotel to the Sterling National Bank & Trust Co. who sold it to Marriott Hotels in 1969, who operated it as Marriott's Essex House.

+Nikko Essex House

 In October 1984, Marriott sold the hotel to Japan Air Lines.
 J. Willard Marriott stated that JAL had "offered a good price, and it'll be easier to market our new hotel," referring to the nearly-completed New York Marriott Marquis nearby.
 JAL operated the hotel through its Nikko Hotels division as Essex House.

 The hotel was renovated from 1990 to 1991, at a cost of over $75 million.
 The renovation work was complicated by the fact that Marriott had sold approximately 100 units in the hotel as condominiums.
 Their owners had to be paid to leave during renovations and the new guest rooms had to be constructed around the residential units, which were located randomly throughout the building.
 The renovations decreased the room count from 690 to 591 and added central air-conditioning, replacing the hotel's unsightly window units.
 The restored hotel reopened on September 24, 1991, as Essex House Hotel Nikko New York.
 Japan Air Lines sold the hotel to Strategic Hotels & Resorts in 1999, who engaged Starwood Hotels to manage it as part of the Westin Hotels division as Essex House – A Westin Hotel.

+Jumeirah Essex House

 The Dubai Investment Group acquired the hotel from Strategic in 2006 for $424 million.
 The group put the property under the management of its Jumeirah Hotels & Resorts chain as Jumeirah Essex House and undertook a $90 million renovation, overseen by Hirsch Bedner Associates, an Atlanta-based design firm.